‘Can I change my vote’ trending? Yes, Google showed searches for it, but don’t read too much into it

 The second thing to know about the search term “Can I change my vote?”—and this is really important context—is that it’s not unusual to see interest in that term increase during an election cycle.
 If you look at the last five years, you’ll see similar spikes in 2016 and 2018, although those are now also dwarfed by Trump’s tweet.

 This gets us back to the question of why people are searching this term.
-It’s a long-winded way of saying that Google Trends data is a great window into what people are interested in, but it’s one of many data points, and shouldn’t be seen as a substitute for polling data or even TV ratings, and it’s especially not the same as counting actual votes.
+It’s a long-winded way of saying that Google Trends data are a great window into what people are interested in, but it’s one of many data points and shouldn’t be seen as a substitute for polling data or even TV ratings, and it’s especially not the same as counting actual votes.
 Google itself admits this in its own explanation of what Google Trends measures—and what it doesn’t.